notOliveira/IRappi/README.md

-# Third part
+# Fourth part

-- Adding search bar to search specific recipes
+- Adding a activity to show the selected recipe details